DavFount/soapdish_ts_be/README.md

 <!-- - [Choose an Open Source License](https://choosealicense.com) -->

 - [Bytesizd](https://github.com/AndrewR3K) - Thanks for the LOGOS!!!!
+- Christopher@CrossFam - For the idea of live group Bible studies

 <p align="right">(<a href="#readme-top">back to top</a>)</p>